-- Snow White’s Enchanted Wish (Snow White’s Scary Adventures got a happily-ever-after makeover): This line actually moved pretty quickly.
-The longest waits we saw were about 30 minutes.
-We entered the line in Fantasy Faire.
-The line stays pretty consistent throughout the day.
+- Snow White’s Enchanted Wish (Snow White’s Scary Adventures got a happily-ever-after makeover): This line actually moves pretty quickly.

 - Pirates of the Caribbean is on everyone's list, as well.
 We usually ride in the morning or save it until the line drops in the evening.

 - Indiana Jones Adventure is also a fan favorite to hit early or late in the day.

 - Jungle Cruise reopened with some new scenes and more dry humor.
 Wet humor too.

-- Finding Nemo Submarine Voyage returns winter 2021.
+- Finding Nemo Submarine Voyage returns this winter.

 Now that FASTPASS and MaxPass are retired, you can keep an eye on ride wait times in the Disneyland app to follow the shortest wait times.
 If you see everyone on the west side of the park, go east.
 You can find our updated list of rides that are open or closed in our post on what's open at Disneyland.
-To be honest, it has been nice to just ride whatever we want whenever we want without worrying about acquiring or making it to return windows.
-The shortest wait times are when the park first opens and the last three hours of the day.
-We save the early afternoon peak wait times for meeting characters, dining and enjoying park entertainment.
+A new service called Disney Genie can offer suggestions as well.